fleetdm/fleet/docs/Using-Fleet/FAQ.md

    6 "macOS 12.3.1"
 ```

-## Will updating fleetctl lead to loss of data in preview?
+## Will updating fleetctl lead to loss of data in Preview?

 No, you won't experience any loss of data whenenver you update fleetctl.
 Note that you can run `fleetctl preview --tag v#.#.#`(replace # with the version numbers you are interested in) if you want to run preview on a previous version.